syncfusion-content/blazor-docs/blazor/treegrid/state-management.md

 ---
 layout: post
-title: State Management in Blazor TreeGrid Component | Syncfusion
+title: State management in Blazor TreeGrid Component | Syncfusion
-description: Checkout and learn here all about State Management in Syncfusion Blazor TreeGrid component and more.
+description: Learn here all about State management in Syncfusion Blazor TreeGrid component and more.
 platform: Blazor
 control: Tree Grid
 documentation: ug
 ---

-# State Management in Blazor TreeGrid Component
+# State management in Blazor TreeGrid Component

-State management allows users to save and load tree grid state.
+Tree Grid Component retains its state using local storage on browser reload.
+Also it allows users to save and load tree grid state manually.
 The tree grid will use user-provided state to render instead of its properties provided declaratively.

-Below properties can be saved and loaded into tree grid later.
+Below properties can be saved and loaded into tree grid.

 Property|
 -----|
 Columns |
+TreeColumnIndex |
 TreeGridFilterSettings |
 TreeGridSortSettings |
-TreeGridPageSettings |
+TreeGridPageSettings
-TreeColumnIndex

 ## Enabling persistence in tree grid

-State persistence allows the tree grid to retain the current tree grid state in the browser local storage for state maintenance.
-This action is handled through the `EnablePersistence` property which is set to false by default.
-When it is set to true, some properties of the tree grid will be retained even after refreshing the page.
+State persistence allows the tree grid to retains the current tree grid state in the browser local storage for state maintenance.
+This action is handled through the `EnablePersistence` property which disabled by default.
+When it is enabled, some properties of the tree grid will be retained even after refreshing the page.

 > The state will be persisted based on **ID** property.
 So, it is recommended to explicitly set the **ID** property for tree grid.
+> You can use [ResetPersistDataAsync](https://https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.TreeGrid.SfTreeGrid-1.html#Syncfusion_Blazor_TreeGrid_SfTreeGrid_1_ResetPersistDataAsync) method to reset tree grid state to its original state.
+This will clear persisted data in window local storage and renders tree grid with its original property values.

 ```cshtml
 @using Syncfusion.Blazor.TreeGrid;